 Survive an Attack

 While it is rare, bear attacks do happen from time to time.
-If a bear does charge you it is important to remain as calm as possible and take action.
-What that action is depends on the species of bear that you've encountered.
-In North America, the two most common types of bear that you'll come across in your travels are brown bears and black bears.
+If a bear does charge you it is important to remain as calm as possible and take action to help protect yourself.
+What exactly that action is depends on the species of bear that you've encountered.
+In North America, the two most common types of bear that you'll come across in the backcountry are brown bears and black bears.
 While it may not seem all that easy to tell them apart at first glance, there are some tell-tale signs that can let you know exactly what your'e dealing with.

 When identifying the type of bear you've spotted the color isn't the determining factor despite the name of the two species.
 Black bears can be brown and vice versa.
 That said however, there are some other physical characteristics can help you to tell them apart.
 For starters, black bears are smaller in stature and have smaller claws as well, while brown bears – also known as grizzlies – are much larger, have a distinct hump on their backs just behind the neck, and have much bigger paws and claws.